siansiansu/zelda-botw-100-completion/README.md

-# The 100 Percent Completion Checklist in The Legend of Zelda: Breath of the Wild
+# The 100 Percent Completion Checklist in Zelda BotW

 - [x] Activate all 15 Sheikah Towers.
     - [x] Akkala Tower